 HAW – human-animal work

-Knowledge about interconnected human and animal wellbeing in human-animal work (HAW) is currently very limited despite scholars pointing out that globally hundreds of millions of humans work daily with animals, and the economic impact of human-animal work exceeds many nations’ GDP (Hannah & Robertson, 2017).
+Knowledge about interconnected multispecies wellbeing in human-animal work (HAW) remains limited.
+Yet hundreds of millions of humans globally work with animals daily, with the economic impact of HAW industries exceeding the GDP of many nations (Hannah & Robertson, 2017).

-Most animals have not entered work relations freely, and human-led work organizations should further consider nonhuman interests in their practices.
-In some situations, domesticated animals do voluntary work for and with humans (e.g. in homes involving care) (Coulter, 2016), but oftentimes this is not recognized by humans as ‘work’.
+Most animals have not entered these work relations freely, and human-led organizations must better account for animal interests in their practices.
+In some situations, domesticated animals do voluntary work for and with humans (e.g. in homes involving care) (Coulter, 2016), yet this is often not recognized by humans as ‘work’.

-PAWWS contributes to HAW and sociology of work through, multispecies relationality, animal voice/agency across different empirical contexts involving human-dog work.
-In this way, PAWWS contributes to how animals can be voiced and considered more ethically as agents and subjects in their own right.
+PAWWS contributes to HAW research and the sociology of work through multispecies relationality and exploring animal interests and agency across diverse empirical contexts of human-dog work.
+In this way, the project strengthens how animals can more ethically be recognized as agents and subjects, also in organizational perspectives.

 References